bossuche9/Codethedream/README.md

 I will advise using V.S Code/ a linux terminal .

-if you do not have a linus(wsl)/ bash installed, go to git-scm.com/downnloads. downloads for your OS(mostly likely 64 bit).
+if you do not have a linus(wsl)/ bash installed, go to git-scm.com/downnloads.
+Downloads for your OS(mostly likely 64 bit).

+open trhe file ending with bit.exe that downlaod and install.

+There will different customisation for git whilke installking, or main objective is to use it as a terminal to run our cde

 after pulling/ downloading.

-cd Codethedream-project
+In windows powershell
+cd into where you pulled/ downloaded the folder. then in cd Codethedream-main cd Codethedream-project code .